InBrewJ/NockSlots/sqs-sam/README.md

 ## Contents

-- /lambda-nodejs12.x
-  - The sample application generated with the VSCode `AWS: Create new SAM application` command from the palette
-  - `sam local invoke HelloWorldFunction --event events/event.json`

 - /lambda-ts-node-sqs
   - A simple TypeScript lambda that takes an SQS event as its source
-  - `sam local invoke MySQSQueueFunction --event hello-sqs/fixtures/events/event.json`
+  - `sam local invoke MySQSQueueFunction --event hello-sqs/fixtures/events/event.json --docker-network nockslots_default`

 - /lambda-ts-node-cron
-  - Another simple TypeScript lambda that runs on a schedule, it talks to a database and the Chuck Norris api
+  - Another simple TypeScript lambda that runs on a schedule, it talks to a database and the film API (or some other random API that can be mocked out)
-  - TBC
+  - `sam local invoke MyCronFunction --event hello-cron/fixtures/events/event.json --docker-network nockslots_default`